Managing Your Healthcare

 Who can answer these questions?

 A pharmacist can answer many of your questions about prescriptions and over-the-counter drugs.
 Try to have all your prescriptions filled at the same pharmacy so your records are in one place.
-This will help alert the pharmacist if a new drug might cause a problem with something else you are taking.
+Make a point of telling your doctor and pharmacist about any vitamins, supplements or herbal remedies you are taking, including ones that you might apply externally.
+This will help alert the pharmacist if a new drug or your usual routine might cause a problem with something else you are taking.
 Tell the pharmacist if you have trouble swallowing pills.
 There may be liquid medicine available.
 Do not chew, break, or crush tablets without first finding out if the drug will still work.
+Additionally, find reliable information at MedlinePlus.gov or refer to the Pharmacy printouts with your prescription.

 Source: Adapted from the National Institute on Aging (2020) Safe use of medicines for older adults. https://www.nia.nih.gov/health/safe-use-medicines-older-adults